Dear Reader, I’m currently editing this. Please overlook any typos or disjointed passages. Unfortunately, that’s part of my process! Thanks!

 Rereading it now, decades after I wrote it, I’m most impressed by how fluid the situation is for the adult.
-It’s far from the top down, direct instruction approach: “Sit down, don’t talk, listen, and do X.”
+It’s far from the top-down, direct instruction approach: “Sit down, don’t talk, listen, and do X.”

 Janet Kierstead, Ph.D.

 I begin with the description of the morning routine.
 As the day unfolds, I pause occasionally to comment briefly on the structure that holds it all together.
-So for now, let’s consider the approach as a whole, by looking at what the children and I were doing at the beginning of one ordinary day.

 Early Morning

-Class begins with all of us sitting in a circle on the rug, the children playing rhythm instruments along with a record that has a strong, lively beat.
-The Beatles singing Penny Lane is a favorite, but we also have classical pieces and some popular songs with a Latin beat.
+Class begins with all of us sitting in a circle on the rug, the children playing rhythm instruments to a record with a strong, lively beat.
+The Beatles’ “Penny Lane” is a favorite, but we also have Sousa marches, classical pieces, and some popular songs with a Latin beat.

-We play for about 15 minutes before the children replace the instruments and someone turns off the record player.
+We play for about 15-20 minutes before the children replace the instruments and someone turns off the record player.
 Once everyone is seated back down on the rug, the child whose turn it is today changes the date on the calendar, as we watch.

 FRIDAY’S NEWS — APRIL 18

+I get to go to Maria’s after school today!.… Good, Tess!
+Did you bring a note to tell the bus driver?….
 Yes, here it is….
 Okay, let me see it.
 Do you want me to keep it for you?….
 No, I can do it.

 I write: Tess is going to Maria’s house today.
 She has a note for the bus driver.

-Javier fell off the swing, but he’s okay now.…Let me see, Javier, did you hurt your arm?
+Javier fell off the swing, but he’s okay now.… Let me see, Javier, did you hurt your arm?

 Javier fell off the swing and hurt his arm.
 But he’s okay now.

 Look, my tooth’s more looser today, but I wouldn’t let my dad pull it out!….Yes, your tooth is looser today, Donny!
-Be sure
+Be sure you don’t swallow it.
+If it comes out this morning, bring it right to me.
+We’ll save it for you in an envelope.

 Donny’s tooth is looser today.
 He’s not going to swallow it.
 Instead, we’ll save it in an envelope.